certainlives/certainlives.github.io/_blog/2024-09-12-summer-poems.markdown

 -

 I’ve finally become extremely hot.
-My hair framing my cheeks and jay bones.
-Give me a softness then lost in a psychedelic haze.
+My hair framing my cheeks and jaw bones, giving me a softness then lost in a psychedelic haze.
 My green eyes pierced through the “brat” green streak and we did listen to charli.
 My legs toned from walking and biking.
 I feel closer to my gender when I wear this mesh top from M, this cult-like robe.
 Maybe I tell the students my pronouns are they/she.
 I guess that’s what’s in a name.

 Talked about clowning in a park after leaving my airpods in the park with a cute, smart woman who found them on a date a week and a half later.
 A clown plays a good trick and maybe I’ve gotten away from trickfulness in my depression but I feel full of tricks in my zoloft-therapy-zen smoothie.